Hellmonk/bloatcrawl2/README.md

 * **Slitherier Nagas** are offbrand Nagas, and about twice as much everything.
 Extremely healthy, extremely stealthy, extremely big, and excruciatingly slow.
 * Less dextrous than other elves, **Squat Elves** have mastered the art of the power squat.
 They use this ability to enhance their strength and intelligence.
 * **Troll Two**: They're eating her!
 And then they're going to eat me!
 Oh my GAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHD!
+* Deeper than deep, **Unfathomable Dwarves** cannot heal even through divine means.
+However, they have adapted to heal on kills and brew ambrosia potions from leftover life essence.
+* **Yeti** are large, seldom-seen creatures that live on frozen mountain peaks.
+Sufficiently mature Yeti passively freeze adjacent foes.

 ## New Backgrounds